-- a.
-Direct Snap - The player who receives the snap must be at least 2 yards behind the offensive scrimmage line.
+a.
+Direct Snap

+- i.
+The player who receives the snap must be at least 2 yards behind the offensive scrimmage line.
 The distance is determined by the point at which the ball is first touched following the snap.
 The snapper may not snap the ball to themself.
-Penalty: Illegal Formation, 5 yards.
-Note: If in doubt, the offensive player 1st touched the snap 2 yards behind the offensive scrimmage line.
+Penalty: Illegal Formation, 3 yards.
+Note: If in doubt, the offensive player 1st touched the snap 2 yards behind the offensive scrimmage line. - ii.
+From the time the ball is snapped, a team will have 5 seconds to throw a forward pass (the stand counter will count). - iii.
+After 5 seconds the play will be blown dead and a loss of down will result.